oracle/python-oracledb/doc/src/user_guide/appendix_a.rst

       - UTF-8
       - UTF-8
       - Yes - can use Python encodings.
 Default in 8.0 is UTF-8
-    * - Oracle Globalization support (see :ref:`globalization`)
+    * - Globalization support (see :ref:`globalization`)
-      - No - All NLS environment variables are ignored.
-Use Python globalization support instead
+      - Yes - via Python globalization support
-      - Yes - NLS environment variables are respected except character set in NLS_LANG
+      - Yes - Oracle Database NLS environment variables are respected, excluding the character set in NLS_LANG
-      - Yes - NLS environment variables are respected except character set in NLS_LANG
+      - Yes - Oracle Database NLS environment variables are respected, excluding the character set in NLS_LANG
-    * - Row prefetching on first query execute (see :attr:`prefetchrows`)
+    * - Row prefetching on first query execute (see :ref:`tuningfetch`)
       - Yes - unless the row contains LOBs or similar types
       - Yes - unless the row contains LOBs or similar types
       - Yes - unless the row contains LOBs or similar types
-    * - Array fetching for queries (see :attr:`arraysize`)
+    * - Array fetching for queries (see :ref:`tuningfetch`)
       - Yes
       - Yes
       - Yes